Cambridge Folk Festival: History

 Paul Rayment's initiative, drive, commitment and political skill produced the folk festival.
 In his role as a councillor, he suggested the festival site of Cherry Hinton, managed the electrics of the first festival and volunteered to stay the night in the marquee for the first festival; there was no security.
 The other key figures who developed the festival were Philip Abrams, a professor of sociology who saw it as a social initiative, and George Scurfield, an author, poet, and politician, whose abilities and sense of adventure and were vital to the establishment of the festival.
 The 1965 festival was the fruit of a Labour-dominant council in a traditionally conservative area and particularly the endeavours of Paul Rayment.
 The founding of the Cambridge Folk festival reflects its subsequent diversity when a war hero poet and politician worked with an eminent sociologist and a politically-driven electrician (brought up in a children's home) to bring something together representative of the 1960s zeitgeist in Cambridge.
 This was then handed over and brought to fruition by Ken Woollard, a local firefighter and socialist political activist, to help organise it.

 The first festival sold 1400 tickets and almost broke even.
 Squeezed in as a late addition to the bill was a young Paul Simon who had just released "I Am A Rock".
 The festival's popularity quickly grew.
 Woollard continued as Festival organiser and artistic director up until his death in 1993.
-In 2014 the festival celebrated its 50th event, including artists such as Van Morrison and Sinead O'Connor.
+In 2014 the festival celebrated its 50th event, including artists such as Van Morrison and Sinéad O'Connor.
 Until 2015 it was run by Cambridge City Council.
-It is now run by a charity called Cambridge Live.
+It was briefly run by a charity called Cambridge Live.
+In 2019 it was once again taken over by Cambridge City Council.

-Rhiannon Giddens was selected as the second guest curator of the 2018 Cambridge Folk Festival.
+The 2024 festival lost £320,000, and in January 2025 it was announced that the 2025 festival, which would have been the 60th anniversary, was cancelled; Cambridge City Council said the funds would be used to "explore new opportunities" for the 2026 festival.